-Zensurance, winner of the Next Big Idea in FinTech, is an online concierge service looking to aid small to medium sized businesses purchase general liability insurance.
-Their service promises a quick and easy way to compare and purchase the most cost-effective insurance package that is also tailored specifically for your business.
+Zensurance, the winner of the Next Big Idea in FinTech, is an online concierge service looking to aid small to medium sized businesses purchase general liability insurance.
+Their service promises a quick and easy way to compare and purchase the most cost-effective insurance package that is also tailored specifically to your business.
 Late last year, Zensurance scooped up a $1 million investment as they continued on their mission to remove the headache from purchasing liability insurance and working with big insurance institutions to revolutionize the entire FinTech sector.

-- Policies tailor for your business needs
+- Policies tailor to your business needs

 - Buy online through an intuitive portal that is open 24/7